monashmicroimaging/gitbook-fiji-basics/part_1_introduction_to_fiji.md

 ![](/assets/part1/auto_update_successful.jpg)

 You can also run a manual update in FIJI.
-Select **Help Update FIJI**.
+Select **Help -&gt; Update FIJI**.
 FIJI will then run through the same update steps as above.
 Again, you will need to restart FIJI once this process is completed.

 Also under this **Help** menu, you can find a link to the **FIJI Wiki** page which has helpful information on FIJI functions and plugins, or go to [https://imagej.net/Category:Tutorials](https://imagej.net/Category:Tutorials).